cookpad/github-app-secret-refresher/README.md

 ### Kubernetes Secret

-Periodically creates and updates a Kubernetes Secret within the Job's namespace with the following spec.
+Periodically creates and updates a Kubernetes Secret within the Job's namespace with a **token** field which contains an Installation Access Token for authenticating to git or GitHub API.

-* The **username** can be used to authenticate to a git repository on GitHub
-* The **password** field is the Installation Access Token for authenticating to git or GitHub apis.

 ```text
 Name:         github-credentials